Hokua at 1288 Ala Moana

 Gas inclusion is supported by 14 of 20 current listings and reinforced by several public remarks mentioning “gas cooking,” “gas range,” and “gas cooktop.”
 While this is not as universal as sewer/water, the combination of MLS data and repeated remarks makes inclusion likely.
 Some of the remarks may reflect unit appliances rather than the HOA fee, so confidence is strong but not absolute.

-Hot water is very likely not included.
-Only 1 of 20 current listings marks HOTWAT, while 17 of 20 explicitly list WTRHTR, which is a strong indicator that units have their own water heaters instead of building-provided hot water.
-No public remarks provide evidence of hot water being included.
+Hot water is very likely not included in the maintenance fee.
+Only one of twenty current listings marks HOTWAT, while seventeen of twenty explicitly list WTRHTR, a strong indicator that hot water is unit-supplied rather than building-provided.

 No analysis available

-Water is almost certainly included in maintenance fees.
-Nineteen of twenty current listings mark WATER, indicating a highly consistent building-level inclusion.
-The remarks are silent on water, but the MLS data is strong enough on its own.
+Sewer is almost certainly included in maintenance fees.
+Nineteen of twenty current listings mark SEWER, indicating a highly consistent building-level inclusion.

 No analysis available